Opioid Addiction: Signs, Symptoms, and Treatment

 - Hiding and lying to friends and family

 If you are wondering if you have an opioid addiction, you can consult the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), which outlines the criteria for opioid use disorder.
-The symptoms include:3
+The symptoms typically include:

 - Using opioids for longer or in greater amounts than planned